binarygeek119/PiFmRds-WebApp/README.md

 ## Notes
 1. Dont upload file with same name again, or else delete all the files from /PiFmRds-WebApp/uploads/
-2. More updates are coming so stay tuned, your suggestion to add / delete / enhance features are most welcome Bushra.
+2. More updates are coming so stay tuned, your suggestion to add / delete / enhance features are most welcome.
 3. Playable WAV file format is PCM, 44.1 kHz, Stereo, 16-bit; However, The WebApp will convert other files to required format.
+4. Spaces are not allowed in WAV file name.
+5. No need to install "PiFmRds" separately, the install.sh package will install it automatically in the same directory
+6. Dont stop FM Transmission from PuTTy, Use the WebApp buttons to start / stop.
+"Control + C" to stop FM Transmission from PuTTy.

 ## Acknowledgments